jrcain-usgs/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/installing-isis-via-anaconda.md

 ???+ example "Setting Environmental Variables"

-    The **mamba Env** method is recommended, and the **Python Script** automates that method:
+    The **conda env** method is recommended, and the **Python Script** automates that method:

-    === "mamba Env"
+    === "conda env"

         ???
-"Requires mamba 4.8 or above"
+"Requires conda 4.8 or above"

-            Check your mamba version, and update if needed:
+            Check your conda version, and update if needed:

             ```sh
             # Check version
-            mamba --version
+            conda --version

             # Update
-            mamba update -n base mamba
+            conda update -n base conda
             ```

         1. Activate your ISIS environment.